≡ Menu

 • Are you currently taking any prescription medications now?

-• Do you have any set surgical procedures planned?
+• Do you have any planned surgical procedures?

 • Have you been diagnosed with any other pre-existing medical conditions?